List of modern great powers: Italy (1871–)

 Every territory ever controlled by the Italian Empire at some point in time during World War II.

-Kingdom of Italy (dark green), Italian colonial empire (light green) and Italian occupied territories (grey).
+Kingdom of Italy (dark green), Italian colonial empire (light green), and Italian-occupied territories (grey).

-Modern Italy was unified, from a collection of small states, over several decades during the modern era.
+Modern Italy was unified from a collection of small states over several decades during the modern era.
 The Kingdom of Italy was proclaimed in 1861, and the Risorgimento was only truly completed by 1871, with the capture of Rome and its designation as the kingdom's capital city.

 The Italian colonial empire was created after Italy joined other European powers in establishing colonies overseas during the "scramble for Africa".
-By this time, France, Spain, Portugal, Britain, and the Netherlands, had already carved out large empires over several hundred years.
-One of the last remaining areas open to colonisation was on the African continent.
+By this time, France, Spain, Portugal, Britain, and the Netherlands had already carved out large empires over several hundred years.
+One of the last remaining areas open to colonization was on the African continent.

-By the outbreak of World War I in 1914, Italy had annexed Eritrea and Somalia, and had wrested control of portions of the Ottoman Empire, including Libya, though it was defeated in its attempt to conquer Ethiopia.
-The Fascist regime under Italian dictator Benito Mussolini which came to power in 1922 sought to increase the size of the empire further.
+By the outbreak of World War I in 1914, Italy had annexed Eritrea and Somalia.
+It had wrested control of portions of the Ottoman Empire, including Libya, though it was defeated in its attempt to conquer Ethiopia.
+The Fascist regime under Italian dictator Benito Mussolini, which came to power in 1922, sought to expand the empire further.
 Ethiopia was successfully taken, four decades after the previous failure, and Italy's European borders were expanded.
 An official "Italian Empire" was proclaimed on 9 May 1936 following the conquest of Ethiopia.
 Before the outbreak of World War II, Italy boasted the fifth-largest economy in Europe and the seventh in the world.

-Italy sided with Nazi Germany during World War II, but Britain soon captured Italian overseas colonies.
+Italy sided with Nazi Germany during World War II, but Britain soon captured Italy's overseas colonies.
 By the time Italy itself was invaded in 1943, its empire had ceased to exist.
-On 8 September 1943 the Fascist regime of Mussolini collapsed, and a civil war broke out between the Italian Social Republic, supported by Axis forces, and the Italian Resistance Movement, supported by Allied forces.
+On 8 September 1943, the fascist regime collapsed, Mussolini was arrested, and the country signed an armistice with the Allies.
+Following this, Germany invaded Northern Italy to disarm Italian forces and secure their southern border.
+A civil war then broke out between the Italian Social Republic, a rump state led by Mussolini under German pressure and supported by Axis forces, and the now-Allied Kingdom of Italy, aided by the Italian resistance movement and supported by Allied forces.
+Italian naval presence increased, no longer having to face the British and American navies, and the Italian Navy undertook missions in Asia against the Japanese.
+Estimates based on government data show that Italy suffered almost a hundred thousand military casualties following the armistice.
+Unlike the other two major Axis powers, following the war, Italy was not occupied, its army was not limited, and it was allowed to keep its government, preserving much of its influence and independence.